PhysicsJake/PhysicsJake-Data-Graphics/reports/correspondence.md

 **RL** D6 presentation notes.

 Assign an alpha value to the density plots so they are somewhat transparent

 What can you conclude for the density graphs?
 From the correlation values?
 From the box plots? etc.

 Place a number in the panels you intend to discuss so you can refer to them in the critique.

 Are these the two most commonly used materials?

 You could also separate out the unimportant variables and show them in a separate graph.

 Critique should conclude with a discussion of how i use this graph to select a material for a particular application.
 Use examples.

 **RL** D5 presentation notes.

-The problem is that CO2 per ton of oil doesn't help us with climate change
+The problem is that CO2 per ton of oil doesn’t help us with climate change

 plot the CO2 tons as a raw number

 maybe per capita oil consumption in another graph

 Compared to what?
 Look at other climate science articles on emissions and see what they compare to

 **JS**